 These final scenes were filmed onboard an Isle of Man ferryboat painted to resemble a cross Atlantic steamer.
 And who better to act as extras portraying other travelling migrants than members of our very own Jewish community?
 Many of who were descendants of Russian migrants themselves!

 The casting department for the film advertised for extras at the Liverpool Jewish Youth and Community Centre.
 Many signed up straight away, including Hillary Swerdlow, then aged around 33.

 “I thought it sounded fun and went along.
 We were picked out straight away.
 It was a week of very early mornings.
 We all had specific outfits to wear and had to cross the busy main road to get to the boat in full costume!
 Most of the time we just sat about laughing.
 Barbra Streisand was very strict about anyone wearing make up and would meticulously check us over”.

 When the film was released, the Jewish Community Centre organised a special premiere at the Odeon cinema, London Road.
 When the eagerly awaited final scenes came on screen, Michael tells us there were cheers of delight from that section of the auditorium, much to the confusion of the rest of the audience!

+Another fantastic contribution to Liverpool’s connection to the Silver Screen.
 Thank you to Michael Swerdlow for kindly donating the programme to the collections of the Museum of Liverpool.